rahulbordoloi/Traffic-Sign-Classification-Using-LeNet-Network/README.md

 # Traffic-Sign-Classification-Using-LeNet-Network
-A Basic Deep Learning Project using Keras as Tensorflow Backend Notebook used : Google Colab
+A Basic Deep Learning Project using Keras as Tensorflow Backend
+Notebook used : Google Colab
+(Tensorflow Version 1.x Used)

 This Simple Project is the foundation of Self-Driving Cars.